 XII.
-SUMMARY
+Summary

-Thus, a highly efficient software architecture for the real time control and management of a rotating media type data storage peripheral, including an embedded diagnostic monitor for uniquely qualifying the initial 45 setup of the peripheral and the real-time captured exception conditions and operating data for real-time and subsequent display and analysis, has been described.
+Thus, a highly efficient software control architecture for the real time control and management of a rotating media type data storage peripheral, through the use of temporal scheduling of control tasks, has been described.

-Clearly, many modifications and variations of the present invention are possible in light of the above ${50}$ teachings.
+Clearly, many modifications and variations of the present invention are possible in light of the above teachings.
 Therefore, it is to be understood, that within the scope of the appended claims, the principles of the present invention may be realized in embodiments other than as specifically described herein.